 “It’s the cracks that make music so beautiful.”

 A troubadour at heart with a sentimental soul, Franc Cinelli is on a timeless journey of self-discovery and expression.
 Hailing from Rome, the London-based singer/songwriter, producer, and composer long ago dedicated himself to capturing slices of life in song.
 It’s a commitment he’s embraced through five albums that have not only built upon on another in sound and style, but also endeavored to tell stories that transcend time and place: And the more he’s true to himself, he finds, the more there is to learn from and take out of his music.

 “That’s dearest to my heart, the songs,” Cinelli reflects.
 “I am able to communicate something I find enormously difficult any other way.
-I’m not a big talker, not a big conversation kind of guy, but expressing thoughts and feelings… being able to write songs makes me more aware, more mindful of my surroundings and my relationships.
+I’m not a big talker, not a big conversation kind of guy, but expressing thoughts and feelings… being able to write songs makes me more aware, more mindful of my surroundings.
 I’m more aware of things and I’m more aware of my place in the big picture.
 I think songwriting has granted me an awareness, and I’m very grateful to that – and I think because of that, I owe it to the songs to keep at it and get better at it.”